-The Muskellunge is a member of the northern pike family.
+The Muskellunge is a member of the Pike family (Esocidae).
 These fish are characterized by a long cylindrical body with a soft dorsal fin, and each has large powerful jaws shaped like a duck's bill and armed with numerous fang-like teeth.

-The muskellunge, or muskie, as it is often called, is an extremely efficient "predator machine."
-It lurks near shore in the shadows of plants or submerged logs, and ventures forth only to strike swiftly at a prey fish (which it often takes back to a concealed area before eating).
-During summer's peak heat a muskie may move into slightly deeper, cooler waters but will still choose the protection of a drop-off or some underwater obstruction.
-If necessary, the muskie can withstand water temperatures up to 90 degrees F.
+The Muskellunge, or Muskie, as it is often called, is an extremely efficient predator.
+It is characterized as an "ambush" predator, lurking near shore in the shadows of plants or submerged logs, and ventures forth only to strike swiftly at a prey fish (which it often takes back to a concealed area before eating).
+During summer's peak heat a Muskie may move into slightly deeper, cooler waters but will still choose the protection of a drop-off or some underwater structure.
+If necessary, the Muskie can withstand water temperatures up to 90 degrees F.

-The muskie spawns in early spring shortly after the ice has melted, but after the spawning of the northern pike.
-Eggs are laid among nearby vegetation, in water only 15-20 inches deep and with a temperature of about 55 degrees F. The young grow very rapidly for the first few years, which is no wonder since few fish can match the muskie's really voracious appetite.
-Predominately a fish-eating fish, the muskie eats perch, suckers, catfish, minnows, sunfishes and probably any other fish available in its habitat.
-Larger muskies will attack and consume nearly any living animal, including small rodents, waterfowl and muskrats.
+The Muskie spawns in early spring shortly after the ice has melted, but after the spawning of the Northern Pike.
+Eggs are broadcast among vegetation, in water only 15 to 20 inches deep and with a temperature of about 55 degrees F. The young grow very rapidly for the first few years, which is no wonder since few fish can match the Muskie's really voracious appetite.
+Predominately a fish-eating fish, the Muskie eats suckers, minnows, perch, sunfishes and other fish available in its habitat.
+Larger Muskies have been known to attack and consume nearly any living animal, including small rodents, waterfowl and muskrats.
 Females grow faster and live longer than males, so most trophy-sized individuals are females.
-Indeed, muskies are second only to sturgeons as the Great Lakes' largest fish.
+Indeed, Muskies are second only to Lake Sturgeon as the Great Lakes' largest fish.
 Individuals have weighed in at more than 50 pounds and exceeded five feet in length!
-The average adult size is an impressive 28-48 inches long with a weight of 5-36 pounds.
+The average adult size is an impressive 28 to 48 inches long with a weight of five to 36 pounds.

-These fish become sexually mature at three to five years of age some venerable old muskies have been recorded at more than 20 years old, but most seen by anglers are 3-15 years old.
+Muskie become sexually mature at three to five years of age some venerable old fish have been recorded at more than 20 years old, but most seen by anglers are three to 15 years old.